 …and quite a few more that I can’t now remember.
 We used to act out the dancing, ironing, washing, etc as a way of keeping warm on icy-cold winter mornings during the War.
 The only heating within the school was a single coal fire in the main classroom.

 A former governor of Wakefield Prison, R S Duncan, wrote a book called Here We Go Round the Mulberry Bush about the history of Wakefield Prison and published it privately in 1994.
-In it he suggests that the song derives from female prisoners at HMP Wakefield.
 He records that a cutting was taken from Hatfield Hall in Stanley on the outskirts of Wakefield, which grew into a fully mature mulberry tree around which prisoners would exercise.
 Probably the cells inside the prison were as cold as our classrooms were in winter.
 According to the Wakefield Prison website: 'The mulberry bush still thrives in one of the yards at Wakefield prison today and is thought to be over 250 years old.'

 Added on 19 September 2016.
 I have just learned from the Look North part of BBC Breakfast that the Mulberry Bush inside Wakefield Prison has been nominated for the Tree of the Year Award.